- About Us

 IMPORTANT THINGS TO KNOW BEFORE COMING FOR YOUR APPOINTMENT

 1. If you know you are going to be late or are unable to make it to your appointment, please call ahead.
 If you are 15+ minutes late to your appointment, we will not be able to accommodate you.
 We will reschedule your appointment for another day.

-2. As of 12/29/2021, we have reinstated our strictly curbside protocol.
-Please call when you arrive at the clinic and advise whoever takes your call which parking space you are in.
+2. As of 1/1/2023, we our continuing our strictly curbside protocol.
+Please call or text when you arrive at the clinic and advise whoever assists you which parking space you are in.
 One of the staff will be out to bring in your pet for the appointment.
 If there is any pertinent information that needs to be addressed, the doctor will come out to your vehicle to speak with you.

 3. If you have forgotten your cell phone and cannot call or text to check in, do not just walk into the building.
 Please knock on the door, and one of our staff members will come out to get the information needed for your appointment.

 4. If you are scheduled for a regular vaccine appointment and your pet is beginning to show signs of illness, please call ahead to alert us.
 We ask that you keep in mind that Dr. Wilcox has a very heavy schedule.
 Having unexpected items added to the appointment at the last-minute cuts into the time that we have allotted for other clients and their pets.